In Depth Patient Reports - default

 Herbal and Other Natural Remedies

-Essential Oils.
-Some patients find relief using two drops of peppermint, eucalyptus, or lavender oil added to one cup of water.
-The patient soaks a cloth in the solution and applies it as a compress to the head.
+Essential Oils: Some people find relief using two drops of peppermint, eucalyptus, or lavender oil added to one cup of water.
+Soak a cloth in the solution and apply it as a compress to the head.

-Magnesium.
-Some patients report that magnesium supplements can help prevent migraine headache attacks, but there is little evidence that magnesium is helpful for tension-type headaches.
+Magnesium: Some studies suggest that magnesium supplements can help prevent migraine headache attacks, but there is little evidence that magnesium is helpful for tension-type headaches.

 The following are special concerns for people taking these herbs: